-WE ARE CURRENTLY IN AN OPEN SUBMISSION PERIOD.
+WE ARE CURRENTLY IN A CLOSED SUBMISSION PERIOD.

-I have outlined a number of common issues/questions regarding the submission form below.
-PLEASE READ IT BEFORE SENDING ME A CONTACT REQUEST ASKING FOR HELP!
+I have outlined a number of common issues/questions regarding the submission form on this page; please expand this stub to view the full Q&A section.
+PLEASE READ THIS PAGE AND THE FAQ BEFORE SENDING ME A CONTACT REQUEST ASKING FOR HELP!
 The vast majority of support requests I get are actually questions already answered on this page and/or the FAQ.
-Save us both some time and just read the information below if you’re having trouble!
+Save us both some time and just read the information below if you're having trouble!

 You can use this form to submit your story for publication on the creepypasta.com blog, but please do keep a few things in mind: